-Dimpleplasty is considered a very safe procedure, though is the potential for serious complications to occur, as no surgery is completely risk-free.
-In addition to the aforementioned side effects shared with cheek reduction surgery, dimpleplasty also carries a very low but possible risk of excessive bleeding, and facial nerve injury.
+Dimpleplasty is considered a very safe procedure, though it is the potential for serious complications to occur, as no surgery is completely risk-free.
+In addition to the previously mentioned side effects shared with cheek reduction surgery, dimpleplasty also carries a very low but possible risk of excessive bleeding and facial nerve injury.

 What is the Recovery Process Like?

 Recovery time is usually fairly short and straightforward when the doctor’s guidelines are adhered to.
 Here are some of the general guidelines for recovering after cheek surgery.